 Together, we’ll work out a writing schedule for you, because nothing happens if you don’t write!
 While this may seem like an obvious step to take, what I have found is that even with the best of intentions, many people don't write enough throughout the week.

 I have a great deal of experience in keeping my students on their writing schedules.
 One of the most simple and effective ways I've devised is that twice a week, you call me at an agreed upon time.
 We'll talk for 10-15 minutes about where you are in your novel, specific problems you're having with plot or character, and what you’d like to write next.
 Then we hang up and you write for an agreed upon time!

-We do not focus on endlessly editing and polishing your manuscript while you are writing your first draft.
-Your characters and story-line often deepen and change with the second draft, so it is much better to have a 300-450 page, first draft manuscript completed rather than focusing on far fewer pages and trying to make those pages "perfect".
+As our work together on your first draft continues, we do not focus on endlessly editing and polishing your manuscript while you're writing.
+Your characters and story-line will often deepen and change with the second draft, so it is much better to have a 300-450 page first draft manuscript completed, rather than focusing on far fewer pages and trying to make those pages "perfect".

 Believe it or not, completing a 300-450 page draft in a year is quite possible if my student remains dedicated to the writing schedule we set.
 It’s only 8-12 pages a week.
 A big part of my job as your writing mentor is to use my own experience to keep you moving on!